The Oscillatory Universe, phantom crossing and the Hubble tension: Observational constraints on QSSC

 For our parametric estimations, we perform the Markov Chain Monte Carlo simulation on our model using the $H(z)$+Pantheon(binned)+BAO dataset.
 In order to do that, we define the Likelihood function $\mathcal{L}$ as

-In our parametric estimations, we take a set of thirty $H(z)$ measurements in the range $z\in \lbrack 0.07,1.965]$ given in \cite{Morescoetal2016}.
-Pantheon binned sample which contains forty data points in the range $z\in \lbrack 0.014,1.6123]$ \cite{pantheon}, and two points for BAO Lyman-$\alpha $ \footnote{ Note that since the model under consideration does not include any explicit form of present-day matter density parameter, therefore, the implementation of other BAO dataset becomes cumbersome.
+In our parametric estimations, we take a set of thirty $H(z)$ measurements in the range $z\in \lbrack 0.07,1.965]$ given in \cite{Morescoetal2016}. \textbf{For the Supernova Type-Ia Pantheon, we take Hubble rate $E(z_i) = H(z_i)/H_0$ data points for six different redshifts within the range $z=0.07$ to $z=1.5$ presented by Reiss et al in \cite{riess}.
+This effectively compressing the informations of the - Pantheon compilation \cite{pantheon} and 15 SnIa at $z >1$ of the CANDELS and CLASH Multy-Cycle Treasury (MCT) programs obtained by the HST, nine of which are at $1.5 <z <2.3$.
+We have also omitted the data point at $z=1.5$ which does not follow a Gaussian distribution (see \cite{amendola} for more details)}.
+In addition, we take two points for BAO Lyman-$\alpha $ \footnote{ Note that since the model under consideration does not include any explicit form of present-day matter density parameter, therefore, the implementation of other BAO dataset becomes cumbersome.
 This is due to the fact that $ \alpha $, $\beta $ intrinsically encoded the the information for matter density parameter and therefore, cannot constrain the matter density parameter separately}.

 Hence, for combined dataset, the individual $\chi ^{2}$ gets added to give